Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 - New offer : Extend the product database by adding a new product category called gift cards
 - New offer : Extend the product database with different product format, other than pills such as gummies, powder etc.
 - Admin dashboard to see statics about product sales

-* About
-- Build a FAQ / helpcenter / education platform

 # Techonolgies used